b-commits/hot-desk-sm-be/README.md

 # Specs

-In order to run the project, please clone the repo onto your local machine, navigate to the project's root directory and run the following commands:
+In order to run the project, please clone the repo onto your local machine, navigate to the project's root directory, install the dependencies and run the following commands:

     `dotnet run`